sroscoe2/CSCE156-Lab03/readme.md

     functionality.
 Note that printing the collection is not fully operational

-2. Complete each of the accessor (getter) methods in the class.
+2. Complete each of the accessor (getter) methods in the `Book` class.
 Best Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing.